 Adding posts tables to search results

-Posts Table Pro isn’t really designed to be displayed on search results pages, but you can achieve this with a bit of custom coding.
+Although Posts Table Pro isn’t designed to be displayed on search results pages, you can achieve this by modifying the search template in your theme.

 This article contains general advice about how to display the search results from the built-in WordPress search in a table.
 This is advanced usage of Posts Table Pro and isn’t covered by our standard plugin support.
-It should only be attempted by experienced developers.

-We have created a sample search.php file to get you started – this is designed to work with the Storefront theme, and the exact code for your theme will differ from this.
+We have created a sample search.php file to get you started.
+This is designed to work with the Storefront theme, and the exact code for your theme will differ from this.
 If you don’t know how to adapt it to your own theme, then you will need to ask your developer.

 add_filter( 'posts_table_run_in_search', '__return_true' );

-Customising the posts table
+Customizing the posts table in the search results